isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 10-day <a href="/health/shn">SHN</a> at one of the following:
 	<ol style="margin-top: 0px; list-style-type: lower-roman;">
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels or serviced apartments).</li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Employer's house <b>(only allowed for helpers who were already working for their employers before they left Singapore.
-Not allowed for CNs.)</b> If the household has unvaccinated vulnerable individuals, the helper is strongly encouraged to isolate herself in a separate room and minimise contact with these vulnerable household members.
+Not allowed for CNs.)</b> If the household has vulnerable individuals, the helper is strongly encouraged to isolate herself in a separate room and minimise contact with these vulnerable household members.
+If this is not possible, please look for another accommodation.
 		</li>
 		</ol>
 	</li>